acutkosky/loadit/README.md

 ### Features
-* Should provide the same user-interface as `loader = list(my_iterator)`.
+* Aims to provide the same user-interface as `loader = list(my_iterator)`.
 * Allows for iterators that do not fit in memory by caching iterations in the file system.
-* Previously cached data can be re-used: if the entire iterator can be cached then you only need the cache.
+* Previously cached data can be re-used: if the entire iterator can be cached, then you only need the cache.
 * If we don't have the disk space to cache all iterations, we'll automatically regenerate iterations on-demand.
 * Safe to use with multithreading or multiprocessing.